How brands like Alo Yoga launch Facebook Ads that work

 What if you could see every ad that the fastest growing competitors are launching?

 Let's say I'm making ads for a fashion brand.
 I can see all of the biggest brands here and then I can filter them down by niche to see just fashion brands.
-Let's say I'm interested in which ads are working best for a brand like, let's say, Alo Yoga.
+Let's say I'm interested in which ads are working best for a brand like Alo Yoga.

-We can see that we've got this ad which says celebrity approved workout gear stock up on your favorites and we have a carousel of different underwear and joggers for men.
-This might actually be a DPA, a dynamic product ad.
+We can see that we've got this ad which reads "celebrity approved workout gear" and "stock up on your favorites" and we have a carousel of different underwear and joggers for men.
+This ad might actually be a DPA, a dynamic product ad, and we can find out.

 It's showing each user the product that they're most likely to purchase.
 We can see that the niche is accessories.
 We have underwear, fashion products here, and some joggers.